-FAQs about making an Arkansas Medical Power of Attorney
+What is an Arkansas Medical Power of Attorney?

 The individual granting control is called the "principal," while the individual or entity receiving authority is known as the "agent."
 Suitable for Arkansas residents, our Power of Attorney for health care can be used in Pulaski County, Benton County, Washington County, and in all other regions across the state.
 All Arkansas Healthcare PoA forms from Rocket Lawyer can be edited for your unique situation.
 With this official legal document on hand, your agent(s) can offer verification to healthcare providers and other parties that they can make choices for you.

 When to use an Arkansas Medical Power of Attorney: